Doctors Note Logo

 Your doctor's recommendation of ACV often stems from its potential to support healthier bile composition, improve lipid metabolism, and foster more efficient bile flow.
 While not a cure-all, combining ACV with a balanced diet, regular exercise, and good hydration can reinforce gallbladder wellness and may contribute to a reduced risk of gallstones.

 Remember, everyone's body is unique.
 Before making any significant changes—especially if you have existing health issues—please speak to your doctor.
-For non-urgent concerns or to explore symptoms from home, you can access a free Medically approved LLM Symptom Checker Chat Bot to help you better understand what you're experiencing and decide on next steps.
+If you're uncertain about symptoms or want to better understand what you're experiencing before your appointment, you can check your symptoms anytime with Ubie's free AI symptom assessment tool to help guide your next steps.

 If you ever experience severe or life-threatening symptoms—such as intense abdominal pain, persistent vomiting, high fever, or signs of jaundice—seek emergency medical care right away.
 Your health and safety always come first.